 Our area of expertise is broad, and the staff is comprised of individuals with extensive professional background.
-With 27 years experience, we have established a unique network both nationally and internationally.
+With over 30 years of experience, we have established a unique network both nationally and internationally.
 Our work has gained international attention within several disciplines, and Bellona`s advisors are frequently sources and experts on climate change issues both in national and international press.

 What we are working with?